Legal-Engineering-Standards-Association/agreements-data-standard/Specification.md

 ## Foreword

-Attention is drawn to the possibility that some of the elements of this document may be the subject of patent rights.
-No party shall be held responsible for identifying any or all such patent rights.

-Any trade name used in this document is information given for the convenience of users and does not constitute an endorsement.

-This document was prepared by the Agreements Protocol community under the Legal Engineering Standards Association.
+This document was prepared by the Legal Engineering Standards Association under the Community Specification License 1.0

+All source code included in this repository, as well as any sample or reference code included in the specification itself, is licensed under the Apache License, Version 2.0.

-Any feedback or questions on this document should be directed to the specification repository.
+Any feedback or questions on this document should be directed to the associated discussion forum.

 THESE MATERIALS ARE PROVIDED “AS IS.”
 The Contributors and Licensees expressly disclaim any warranties (express, implied, or otherwise), including implied warranties of merchantability, non‑infringement, fitness for a particular purpose, or title, related to the materials.
 The entire risk as to implementing or otherwise using the materials is assumed by the implementer and user.
 IN NO EVENT WILL THE CONTRIBUTORS OR LICENSEES BE LIABLE TO ANY OTHER PARTY FOR LOST PROFITS OR ANY FORM OF INDIRECT, SPECIAL, INCIDENTAL, OR CONSEQUENTIAL DAMAGES OF ANY CHARACTER FROM ANY CAUSES OF ACTION OF ANY KIND WITH RESPECT TO THIS DELIVERABLE OR ITS GOVERNING AGREEMENT, WHETHER BASED ON BREACH OF CONTRACT, TORT (INCLUDING NEGLIGENCE), OR OTHERWISE, AND WHETHER OR NOT THE OTHER MEMBER HAS BEEN ADVISED OF THE POSSIBILITY OF SUCH DAMAGE.